What is the legal research?

 Importance Of Legal Research

-- To locate relevant “authority” that will help in finding a solution to a legal problem or issue.
+- Importance of legal research is To locate relevant “authority” that will help in finding a solution to a legal problem or issue.

 - To analyze the law by reducing, breaking and separating the law into separate elements: It can be as simple as examining and explaining new statutes and statutory schemes or as complex as explaining, interpreting and criticizing specific cases or statutes.